 A firm is not required to take into account interim net profits.
-However, if it does, the profits have to be verified by the firm 's external auditors, net of tax, anticipated dividends or proprietors' drawings and other appropriations unless the firm is eligible to include unverified interim net profits in its capital resources calculation under MIPRU 4.4.2R.
+However, if it does, the profits have to be verified by the firm's external auditors, net of tax, anticipated dividends or proprietors' drawings and other appropriations unless the firm is eligible to include unverified interim net profits in its capital resources calculation under PRU 9.3.52R.

 In terms of the verification for inclusion, for the first, second and third financial quarters firms may include interim profits in their MLAR, on the understanding that the firm will obtain the required verification from its external auditors within two months of the financial quarter end.
-(The appropriate regulator may ask for a copy of the verification statement.)
-For the fourth quarter the appropriate regulator will rely on the forthcoming audited accounts as providing verification and accordingly the full year's profits should be included in the make-up of Eligible Capital under Interim Profits in the return.
+(The FSA may ask for a copy of the verification statement.)
+For the fourth quarter the FSA will rely on the forthcoming audited accounts as providing verification and accordingly the full year's profits should be included in the make-up of Eligible Capital under Interim Profits in the return.